Terms in this set (37)

 The presence of a nearer opportunity that greatly diminishes the attractiveness of sites farther away.

-types of push or pull factors that influence a migrant's decision to go where family or friends have already found success
+Types of push factors or pull factors that influence a migrant's decision to go where family or friends have already found success.

 Phenomenon whereby different patterns of chain migration build upon one another to create a swell in migration from one origin to the same destination.

-a person examining a region that is unknown to them
+A person examining a region that is unknown to him.

-Place built up by a government or corporation to attract foreign investment and which has relatively high concentrations of paying jobs and infrastructure
+Place built up by a government or corporation to attract foreign investment and has high concentrations of high paying jobs and infrastructure.
+Coastal Cities

-legal immigrant who has work visa, usually short term
+Legal immigrant who has a work visa, usually short term.

 Internally displaced persons

-process to control immigration in which individuals with certain backgrounds are barred from immigrating
+Process to control immigration in which individuals with bad backgrounds are not let it.